Fourward-Electronics/SOP/README.md

 - Paul Stroud
 - Sierra Maldonado

-In this repo you will find a list of our Standard Operating Protocol
+This repo containts Standard Operating Procedures used to implement our deliverables for Space O.